Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Step 6.
 Approve the results of identification of potentially harmful and / or hazardous production factors

-When conducting a special assessment of working conditions, a specialized organization identifies potentially harmful and / or hazardous production factors.
+When conducting a special assessment of working conditions, a specialized organization identifies potentially harmful and / or dangerous production factors.
 The results of this identification, upon its completion, are approved by the commission created by the employer ().

 Step 7.
 Approve the report on the special assessment of working conditions

 Based on the results of the special assessment, the organization draws up a report, which must be signed by all members of the commission created by the employer and approved by its chairman ().
-A member of the commission who does not agree with the results of a special assessment of working conditions may state his motivated opinion in writing and attach it to the report.
+A member of the commission who does not agree with the results of a special assessment of working conditions may state his opinion. reasoned opinion in writing and attach it to the report.

 Step 8.
 Notify the specialized organization about the approval of the report on the special assessment of working conditions